Discover the delicious Scottish food and drink that’s on the menu at the Kirkstyle Inn in Dunning

-Mark and I stayed in one of the four elegant rooms, and I loved the incredibly comfortable bed and the gorgeous slipper bath.
+I stayed in one of the four elegant rooms, and absolutely loved the incredibly comfortable bed and the gorgeous slipper bath.

 The Kirkstyle Inn has a cosy restaurant with a host of quirky vintage prints and curios dotted around the walls.

 In the evening, the low lit restaurant has a cosy atmosphere, but the tables aren’t too tightly packed together.
 It feels intimate, but you don’t feel as if you’re eavesdropping on your neighbours’ conversation!

 And there’s another smaller dining room upstairs, which is decorated in elegant shades of blue and white.

 You can also eat by the open fire in the snug, but tables can’t be reserved in there.